-- 9. Whereas cash inflows and outflows are a function of the business strategy and the business model of the bank under normal circumstances, counterbalancing capacity will be viewed as a derived plan to ensure the necessary funding to allow the execution of the planned business activity and strategy over a longer term.
-Counterbalancing capacity should therefore provide for greater requirements for funding under stressed conditions, as well as a possible decrease in the value of any planned or future funds, and hence it should always exceed normal levels assumed under business-as-usual in order to mitigate risks.
-Also, the availability of certain funds, funding capacity should not be assumed equally under all scenarios; alternatives have to be developed and planned for.
-This should be reflected in a contingency funding plan. - 10.
-In other words, the counterbalancing capacity should be a plan to hold, or have access to, excess liquidity over and above a business-as-usual scenario over the short-, medium-, and long-term time horizons in response to stress scenarios, as well as a plan for further liquidity generation capabilities, whether through tapping additional funding sources, making adjustments to the business, or through other more fundamental measures.
-The latter element should be addressed contingency plans. through the establishment of funding Counterbalancing capacity therefore includes - but is much broader than - the liquidity buffer. - 11.For the purposes of determining a liquidity buffer, counterbalancing capacity shall be viewed as the necessary and available funding under stressed assumptions of a foreseeable nature. - 12.Below is an illustration of these alternative views of counterbalancing capacity:
+- liquidity holdings, its business strategy, and its funding approach according to its risk tolerance. - 9.
+Whereas cash inflows and outflows are a function of the business strategy and the business model of the bank under normal circumstances, counterbalancing capacity will be viewed as a derived plan to ensure the necessary funding to allow the execution of the planned business activity and strategy over a longer term.
+Counterbalancing capacity should, therefore, provide for greater requirements for funding under stress conditions, as well as a possible decrease in the value of any planned, or future funds, and hence it should always exceed normal levels assumed under business-as-usual in order to mitigate risks.
+Also, the availability of certain funds, funding sources, etc., which are part of the normally assumed counterbalancing capacity should not be assumed equally under all scenarios; alternatives have to be developed and planned for.
+This should be reflected in a contingency funding plan. - 10.In other words, the counterbalancing capacity should entail a plan to hold, or have access to, excess liquidity over and above a business-asusual scenario over the short, medium, and long-term time horizons in response to stress scenarios, as well as a plan for further liquidity generation capabilities, whether through tapping additional funding sources, making adjustments to the business, or through other more fundamental measures.
+The latter element should be addressed through the establishment of contingency funding plans.
+Counterbalancing capacity, therefore, includes but is much broader than the liquidity buffer. - 11.
+For the purposes of determining a liquidity buffer, counterbalancing capacity shall be viewed as the necessary and available funding under stress assumptions of a foreseeable nature. - 12.
+Below is an illustration of these alternative views of counterbalancing capacity:

-Counterbalancing Capacity under different views Timeframe View Definition Short-term Medium-term Long-term Business-as-Usual view Projections according to business plan Readily available funds to offset Business-as-Usual Net Funding Gap "Flanned Stress" view Projections according to stressed business plan under "Planned" scenarios Readily available funds to offset Business-æ-Usual Net Funding Gap + Planned additional funds to offset Incremental "Planned Stress" Net Funding Gap "Protracted Stress" view Readying the business for "Protracted Stress" scenarics, more severe and/or longer stresses Readly available funds to offset Business-æ-Usual Net Funding Gap + Planned additional funds to offset Incremental "Planned Stress" Net Funding Gap + Other fund generation through Contingency Funding Plan to offset Incremental "Protracted Stress" Net Funding Gap
+Counterbalancing Capacity under different views Timeframe View Definition Short-term Short-term Medium-term Long-term Business-as-Usual view Projections according to business plan Readly available funds to offset Business-as-Usual Net Funding Gap "Planned Stress" view Projections according to stressed business plan under "Planned" scenarios Readly available funds to offset Business-æ-Usual Net Funding Gap + Planned additional funds to offset Incremental "Planned Stress" Net Funding Gap "Protracted Stress" view Readying the business for "Protracted Stress" scenarios, more severe and/or longer stresses Readily available funds to offset Business-as-Usual Net Funding Gap + Planned additional funds to offset Incremental "Planned Stress" Net Funding Gap + Other fund generation through Contingency Funding Plan to offset Incremental "Protracted Stress" Net Funding Gap used in liquidity stress situations within a given short-term period.

-- 13. The liquidity buffer should be the short end of the counterbalancing capacity.
-It is defined as the excess liquidity available outright to be used in liquidity stress situations within a given short-term period.
 In other words, it is liquidity available without the need to take any extraordinary measures.
-The size of the buffer should be determined according to the funding gap under stressed conditions over defined time horizons (the "survival periods").
+The size of the buffer should be determined according to the funding gap under stress conditions over defined time horizons (the "survival periods").
 The survival period and the related liquidity buffer should not supersede or replace other measures taken to manage the net funding gap and funding sources, and the institution's focus should be on surviving well beyond the stress period.
-Therefore the a survival period should be only the time period during which an institution can continue operating without needing to generate additional funds and still meet all its payments due under the assumed stress scenarios. - 14.
-The liquidity buffer as a subset of counterbalancing capacity is defined conceptually below:
+Therefore, the survival period should only be the time period during which an institution can continue operating without needing to generate additional funds and still meet all its payments due under the assumed stress scenarios.